 1 tsp almond oil

 1 tsp vitamin E oil

-10-20 drops of your favourite essential oil (if it is for adult use, you can use a little more)
+10-20 drops of your favorite essential oil (if it is for adult use, you can use a little more)

 4 tbsp water

 Mix all ingredients gently in a bottle with a foaming dispenser.
 This will last a very long time.
-Infact we’ve never had a batch last long enough to go off ????.
-We use it for hair, body and hand wash.
+In fact, we’ve never had a batch last long enough to go off ????.
+We use it for hair, body, and hand washing.